 Is Shopify Mac software or Windows software?

 The platform’s ecommerce and setup tools work in any modern web browser.
-These include Google Chrome, Apple Safari, Mozilla Firefox and Microsoft’s Internet Explorer.
+These include Google Chrome, Apple Safari, Mozilla Firefox, and Microsoft’s Internet Explorer.
 Shopify can also be managed using a free mobile app on a smartphone or tablet.

 What kind of computer do I need to run it?

 Any relatively modern computer that has a broadband Internet connection.
-If you can access and view videos on Youtube with relative ease, then Shopify will work well on your computer, however computers or mobile devices with faster Internet connections provide a much better experience.
+If you can access and view videos on Youtube with relative ease, then Shopify will work well on your computer, however, computers or mobile devices with faster Internet connections provide a much better experience.

 Is Shopify difficult to learn?

-No, you can learn the basics on setting up an online store in Shopify in about 30 minutes.
+No, you can learn the basics of setting up an online store in Shopify in about 30 minutes.
 The company has gone to great lengths in recent years to provide decent a support library and good phone support.

 Does a store on the Shopify platform require programming experience to operate?

 Non-technical people can easily setup and run a Shopify ecommerce store.
 Understanding basic web technologies like HTML and CSS will give you a huge advantage as a store owner.
 However, this knowledge is not necessary or mandatory, but it is useful if you want to hyper-customize your Shopify online store.
-Store owners will find it very useful if they understanding the aforementioned technologies, plus the LIQUID language.
+Store owners will find it very useful if they understand the aforementioned technologies, plus the LIQUID language.

 Can I sell in my country’s currency?